fossas/fossa-cli/docs/features/custom-license-and-keyword-searches.md

 ![A Custom License in a FOSSA Licensing report](../assets/custom-license-scan-report.png)

-Note that the name will be used as the license's name in the UI, so set it to something that is understandable to someone looking at license issues and viewing a report.
+Note that the name will be used as the license's name in the UI, so it is important to use names that are understandable to someone looking at license issues and viewing a report.

 If your project is set to raise issues for a license of type "Custom License", then an issue will be raised for any custom licenses found.